Public Hearing Procedures

-If you have questions about an item on the agenda, feel free to contact the Planning and Development Services Department prior to the hearing.
+- If you have questions about an item on the agenda, contact the Planning and Development Services Department prior to the hearing.
 Knowing the answers to some of your questions in advance may help you prepare your testimony.

 At the Hearing

-To ensure that everyone who wants to testify is able to, the chair usually limits oral testimony to three minutes.
+- To ensure that everyone who wants to testify is able to, oral testimony is limited to three minutes for individuals and five minutes for an organization (ex.
+Non-profit, business association, government agency, municipality, etc).
 As a result, you should organize your comments so that the major points are clear and concise.
-You may want to make a statement such as "I agree with the previous speaker(s)," and then elaborate on any new or additional information you want to provide.
+You may want to make a statement such as "I agree with the previous speaker(s)," and then elaborate on any additional information.
 Another time saving measure is to mention that you represent others, and then ask everyone in your group to stand.

-Since part of the official record of the hearing is a taped recording, ensure that you are adequately heard by adjusting the microphone to your height and speaking directly into it.
+- Since part of the official record of the hearing is a recording, ensure that you are adequately heard by adjusting the microphone to your height and speaking directly into it.

-The Planning Commission understands that hearings about plans that could impact your property or way-of-life can be very emotional.
+- The Planning Commission understands that hearings about plans that could impact your property or way-of-life can be very emotional.
 However, a hearing should be a civil proceeding and it is inappropriate to cheer, boo, or applaud while a speaker has the floor.
-Citizens of Snohomish County won’t always agree on an issue, but can make an effort to respect the public hearing process where all viewpoints can be heard.
+People won’t always agree on an issue, but can make an effort to respect the public hearing process where all viewpoints can be heard.

-Refrain from reading long documents that can just as easily be submitted in advance and made a part of the record.
+- Refrain from reading long documents that can be submitted in advance to become part of the record.
 Summarize your comments wherever possible and avoid repeating prior testimony.

 - Thank you for helping make the public hearing process successful for everyone by following these simple rules.